 Midterm Report Certification Page 2

 Midterm Report Certification Page 3

 Report Preparation 6

 Timeline for 2022 Midterm Report 6

 Summer 2021 6

 Fall 2021 6

 Spring 2022 6

 Summer 2022 7

 Fall 2022 7

 Plans Arising from the Self-Evaluation Process 7

 Institutional Reporting on Quality Improvements 10

 Response to Recommendations for Improvement 10

-College Recommendation for Improvement #1: In order to improve institutional effectivenes college is encouraged to complete the transition to assessing of course learning outcomes throughout program learning outcomes and to use the results to improve student learning and achievement (I.B.4) ough nt.
+College Recommendation for Improvement #1: In order to improve institutional effective college is encouraged to complete the transition to assessing of course learning outcomes the program learning outcomes and to use the results to improve student learning and achievem (I.B.4) ness, the rough ent.

-College Recommendation for Improvement #2: To improve effectiveness of its online offeri the college should consistently apply the best practices articulated in College plans and document as the KCC Distance Education Handbook.
-(II.A.7) ments,
+College Recommendation for Improvement #2: To improve effectiveness of its online offer the college should consistently apply the best practices articulated in College plans and doct such as the KCC Distance Education Handbook.
+(II.A.7) uments,

-System Recommendation for Improvement #1 : To improve institutional effectiveness, the to recommends that the system develop and implement an assessment process to measure the effectiveness of role delineations, governance, and decision-making processes to ensure their integrity.
-(IV.D.7)
+System Recommendation for Improvement #1 : To improve institutional effectiveness, the recommends that the system develop and implement an assessment process to measure the effectiveness of role delineations, governance, and decision-making processes to ensure their integrity.
+(IV.D.7) r

-Reflection on Improving Institutional Performance: Student Learning Outcomes and Institutional Set Standards
+Reflection on Improving Institutional Performance: Student Learning Outcomes and Inst

+Set Standards

 Student Learning Outcomes (Standard I.B.2.)
-17

 Institution Set Standards (Standard I.B.3.)
-20

-Report on the Outcomes of the Quality Focus Projects 22
+Report on the Outcomes of the Quality Focus Projects

-Project 1: Scheduling for Success 22
+Project 1: Scheduling for Success

-Project 2: Integrated Career and Academic Services for Grades 11-14 27
+Project 2: Integrated Career and Academic Services for Grades 11-14

 Fiscal Reporting 31

-The most recent 2021 Annual Fiscal Report for the college is included (Appendix C) and indicat the college is fiscally stable.
-Further, the Financial Aid Default rates are within acceptable rates community colleges and the college is not on enhanced fiscal monitoring. for
+The most recent 2021 Annual Fiscal Report for the college is included (Appendix C) and indicate the college is fiscally stable.
+Further, the Financial Aid Default rates are within acceptable rates community colleges and the college is not on enhanced fiscal monitoring. s for

-Appendices
+Appendices 31

-Appendix A: List of Evidence 31
+Appendix A: List of Evidence

-Appendix B: ACCJC Annual Report 2021 34
+Appendix B: ACCJC Annual Report 2021 .34

-Appendix C: ACCJC Fiscal Report 2021 34
+Appendix C: ACCJC Fiscal Report 2021 .34

-Appendix D: List of Acronyms 34
+Appendix D: List of Acronyms .34